 You have a furnace, and it just died.
-Maybe it’s old, or just had a catastrophic failure.
+Maybe it’s old or just had a catastrophic failure.
 And now you need a furnace replacement.
-Thomson AC is here to help.
+Thomson Air Conditioning is here to help.
 We offer just about every furnace replacement option you can imagine.
 If your need for a heater replacement just caught you by surprise, we have financing options available to soften the financial burden.
-Apply for financing here.

 How Much Does a Furnace Replacement Cost?